zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/getting-started-b2b/gettingStartedB2B.md

 ### Prerequisites

 This lab assumes you have:
-* An Oracle account
+* An Oracle account and Oracle Integration Instance provisioned
-* All previous labs successfully completed
+* All Pre-requisite setup is done

 ## Learn Concepts and Understand Navigation